Lyme disease: Prevention

-Tick bites may be prevented by avoiding or reducing time in likely tick habitats and taking precautions while in and when getting out of one.
+Tick bites can be prevented by avoiding or reducing time in likely tick habitats and taking precautions while in and when getting out of one.

 Most Lyme human infections are caused by Ixodes nymph bites between April and September.
 Ticks prefer moist, shaded locations in woodlands, shrubs, tall grasses and leaf litter or wood piles.
 Tick densities tend to be highest in woodlands, followed by unmaintained edges between woods and lawns (about half as high), ornamental plants and perennial groundcover (about a quarter), and lawns (about 30 times less).
 Ixodes larvae and nymphs tend to be abundant also where mice nest, such as stone walls and wood logs.
 Ixodes larvae and nymphs typically wait for potential hosts ("quest") on leaves or grasses close to the ground with forelegs outstretched; when a host brushes against its limbs, the tick rapidly clings and climbs on the host looking for a skin location to bite.
 In Northeastern United States, 69% of tick bites are estimated to happen in residences, 11% in schools or camps, 9% in parks or recreational areas, 4% at work, 3% while hunting, and 4% in other areas.
-Activities associated with tick bites around residences include yard work, brush clearing, gardening, playing in the yard, and letting into the house dogs or cats that roam outside in woody or grassy areas.
+Activities associated with tick bites around residences include yard work, brush clearing, gardening, playing in the yard, and letting dogs or cats that roam outside in woody or grassy areas into the house.
 In parks, tick bites often happen while hiking or camping.
-Walking on a mowed lawn or center of a trail without touching adjacent vegetation is less risky than crawling or sitting on a log or stone wall.
+Walking on a mown lawn or center of a trail without touching adjacent vegetation is less risky than crawling or sitting on a log or stone wall.
 Pets should not be allowed to roam freely in likely tick habitats.

 As a precaution, CDC recommends soaking or spraying clothes, shoes, and camping gear such as tents, backpacks and sleeping bags with 0.5% permethrin solution and hanging them to dry before use.
 Permethrin is odorless and safe for humans but highly toxic to ticks.
 After crawling on permethrin-treated fabric for as few as 10–20 seconds, tick nymphs become irritated and fall off or die.
 Permethrin-treated closed-toed shoes and socks reduce by 74 times the number of bites from nymphs that make first contact with a shoe of a person also wearing treated shorts (because nymphs usually quest near the ground, this is a typical contact scenario).
 Better protection can be achieved by tucking permethrin-treated trousers (pants) into treated socks and a treated long-sleeve shirt into the trousers so as to minimize gaps through which a tick might reach the wearer's skin.
 Light-colored clothing may make it easier to see ticks and remove them before they bite.
 Military and outdoor workers' uniforms treated with permethrin have been found to reduce the number of bite cases by 80–95%.
 Permethrin protection lasts several weeks of wear and washings in customer-treated items and up to 70 washings for factory-treated items.
 Permethrin should not be used on human skin, underwear or cats.